JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 The shift cipher is an example of a very simple and insecure stream cipher.
 Using a single letter (the private key), you can produce a string of letters the length of the message (the keystream).
 This keystream is, then, combined with the plaintext via a modulo operation to produce a ciphertext.
 (This modulo operation can be simplified to an XOR operation when representing the letters in bits).

 Another famous example of a stream cipher is the **Vigenere cipher**, after Blaise de Vigenere who fully developed it at the end of the 16th century (though others had done a lot of preceding work).
 It is an example of a **polyalphabetic substitution cipher**: an encryption scheme where the ciphertext alphabet for a plaintext symbol changes depending on its position in the text.
+By contrast to a monoalphabetic substitution cipher, ciphertext symbols can be associated with more than one plaintext symbol.

 As encryption gained popularity in Renaissance Europe, so did **cryptanalysis**—that is, the breaking of ciphertexts—particularly, using **frequency analysis**.
-The latter employs statistical regularities in our language to break ciphertexts.
-Even the most sophisticated monoalphabetic substition ciphers were no longer sufficient against frequency analysis by the 1700s, particularly in military and security settings.
-As the Vigenere cipher offered a significant advancement in security, it became popular in this period and widespread by the late 1700s.
+The latter employs statistical regularities in our language to break ciphertexts, and was discovered by Arabic scholars already in the ninth centry.
+It is a technique that works particularly well with longer texts.
+And even the most sophisticated monoalphabetic substition ciphers were no longer sufficient against frequency analysis by the 1700s in Europe, particularly in military and security settings.
+As the Vigenere cipher offered a significant advancement in security, it became popular in this period and was widespread by the late 1700s.

 Informally speaking, the encryption scheme works as follows: